fyonadmp/create-gist-project/README.md

 3. As a user, I want to delete an existing gist.
 4. As a user, I want to see my list of gists.

+How to:
-The test scenario is run from TS_CG_CreateGist.
+- The test scenario is run from TS_CG_CreateGist.
+- You can change the credential info from variables username and password on TC_CG_CreateGist.
+- The test case is run squentially from create, edit, delete, and view list on TS_CG_CreateGist